ros2/ros2_documentation/source/Tutorials/Intermediate/URDF/Using-URDF-with-Robot-State-Publisher-cpp.rst

               // robot_state_publisher will deal with this transformation broadcaster = std::make_shared<tf2_ros::TransformBroadcaster>(this);
               // create a broadcaster to tell the tf2 state information
-              // this broadcaster will determine the position of coordinate system 'asix' in coordinate system 'odom' RCLCPP_INFO(this->get_logger(),"Starting state publisher");
+              // this broadcaster will determine the position of coordinate system 'axis' in coordinate system 'odom' RCLCPP_INFO(this->get_logger(),"Starting state publisher");

               loop_rate_=std::make_shared<rclcpp::Rate>(33ms);